Institutes & Centers

 Cultivating Unique Academic Communities

-IIT Chicago-Kent College of Law is home to several institutes and centers with missions that range from conducting scholarly and practical research on legal and social issues to providing topical programming for the legal community to developing public interest initiatives.
+Chicago-Kent College of Law is home to several institutes and centers with missions that range from conducting scholarly and practical research on legal and social issues to providing topical programming for the legal community to developing public interest initiatives.
 Students who become involved in these activities, many of which involve cross-disciplinary projects, learn to appreciate and adapt to major social and global influences that can change the legal profession and its practice.

 Learn more about each of these institutes and centers: